Typhoon or Tycoon? You Decide!

 The Associated Press headline was quickly pulled down, but not before finding its way into thousands of newspapers worldwide.
 Somebody at the editor’s desk missed the word “tycoon,” which should have read “typhoon.”
 Oops.

 We all make mistakes, which is why smart authors hire an outside editor to review their book manuscript before it goes to a publisher.
-The savvy editor not only draws upon his or her own experience but also utilizes other applications.
-One of the best is Grammarly, which not only catches spelling errors but also flags awkward wording, dropped words, and incorrect words or phrases.
+The savvy editor draws upon his or her own experience and utilizes other applications.
+One of the best is Grammarly, which catches spelling errors and flags awkward wording, dropped words, and incorrect words or phrases.

-Another great tip, which I learned during my radio career: Read your text out loud.
-When reading silently, our brains automatically fill in dropped words or skim by spelling errors.
-However, reading your copy out loud catches these errors, and also helps you find awkward phrasing.
+Another great tip, which I learned during my radio career: Read your text aloud.
+Our brains automatically fill in dropped words or skim by spelling errors when reading silently.
+However, reading your copy aloud catches these errors and helps you find awkward phrasing.
 Yes, you will feel self-conscious reading out loud at first, but you will quickly get used to it.
 And, it will be worth it when you discover you accidentally wrote “pubic” in place of “public” in your manuscript!
 Been there, done that!

 The bottom line is that your book needs to be well-written and professionally edited to stand out in the marketplace.
 Take the time and spend the money to hire someone to polish your manuscript and make it shine.
 Your editor will help you strengthen your plot, develop the characters, compelling tell the story, and keep the reader turning the page.
 Isn’t that what you want for your labor of love?

 If I can help you on the journey toward publishing your book, please reach out to me today.
 What do you have to lose?

 Dave Ficere is an Author, Editor, and Ghostwriter with over 30 years of experience in broadcasting and writing.
 When Dave is not writing and editing manuscripts for clients, you can typically find him narrating and producing audiobooks.